-A RESOLUTION OF THE CITY COMMISSION OF THE CITY HOLLYWOOD, FLORIDA, RELATING TO PROVISION OF FIRE INSPECTION SERVICES IN THE CITY OF HOLLYWOOD, FLORIDA; ESTABLISHING THE ESTIMATED ASSESSMENT RATES FOR FIRE INSPECTION ASSESSMENTS FOR THE FISCAL YEAR BEGINNING OCTOBER 1, 2018; DIRECTING THE PREPARATION ΑN ASSESSMENT OF ROLL: AUTHORIZING A PUBLIC HEARING AND DIRECTING THE PROVISION OF NOTICE THEREOF: PROVIDING FOR CONFLICTS; PROVIDING FOR SEVERABILITY; AND PROVIDING AN EFFECTIVE DATE.
+A RESOLUTION OF THE CITY COMMISSION OF THE CITY HOLLYWOOD, FLORIDA, RELATING TO THE PROVISION OF FIRE INSPECTION SERVICES IN THE CITY OF HOLLYWOOD, FLORIDA; ESTABLISHING THE ESTIMATED ASSESSMENT RATES FOR FIRE INSPECTION ASSESSMENTS FOR THE FISCAL YEAR BEGINNING OCTOBER 1, 2020; DIRECTING THE PREPARATION OF AN ASSESSMENT ROLL: AUTHORIZING A PUBLIC HEARING AND DIRECTING THE PROVISION OF NOTICE THEREOF: PROVIDING FOR CONFLICTS AND SEVERABILITY.

 WHEREAS, in June of 2009, the City of Hollywood implemented a recurring annual fire inspection special assessment program to provide a portion of the funding for the City's fire inspection services with the adoption of Ordinance No. O-2009-19, and imposed Fire Inspection Assessments for Fiscal Year 2009-10 with the adoption of Resolution Nos.
-R-2009-251 (the "Initial Assessment Resolution") and R-2009-286 (the "Final Assessment Resolution"); and
+R-2009-251 (hereinafter "the Initial Assessment Resolution") and R-2009-286 (hereinafter "the Final Assessment Resolution"); and